Application Requirements

 Unofficial documents are only accepted as part of the application review process.
 If offered admission, in order to enroll, you will be required to submit official documents using one of the methods below.

-• Physical Mail: Mailed copies of transcripts sent directly to the Office of Admissions of the School of General Studies will be accepted.
+- Physical Mail: Mailed copies of transcripts sent directly to the Office of Admissions of the School of General Studies will be accepted if electronic documents are unavailable.
 Paper transcripts may not be delivered or forwarded by a student.
-We encourage students to send documents electronically or by e-mail if possible.
+We strongly encourage students to send documents electronically or by e-mail if possible.

 Slate.org